ecastroth/ultimate-sphinx-tutorial/README.md

 ## Tutorials

-This guide contains the following sections.
+This guide contains the following sections:

-### A primer on docstrings
+### 1. Installation guide
+Instructions on how to download the repository and install the necessary dependencies to follow the guide.

+### 2. Style guidelines
+Guides for writing more readable code and adding Sphinx NumpyDocs formated docstrings.

+- **Code style guidelines**

+    - General layout of the code.
+    - String quotes.
+    - Whitespaces in expresions and statements.
+    - Comments.
+    - Naming conventions.
+    - Programming recommendations.
+    - Type hints and annotations.

+- **Docstrings guidelines**

     - What is a docstring.
     - How to write correctly formatted docstrings.
     - What is reStructuredText.
     - How to write some simple reStructuredText files.

-### A practic guide on how to add Sphinx to your project
+### 3. A practic guide on how to add Sphinx to your project
 - How initialize Sphinx in your project.
 - How to build documentation.
 - Detail explanations to understand how the `conf.py` file works.